Sage-Bionetworks-Challenges/cnb-tools/docs/reference/cli.md

 ### `pull`

 Download a submission to your local machine.

-If the submission is a flat file, you can optionally specify the download destination with `-d DESTINATION`
+If the submission is a flat file, you can optionally specify the download destination with `-d DESTINATION`.  `-d DESTINATION` will be ignored if the submission is a Docker image.

 ```bash
 cnb-tools submission pull SUB_ID [-d/--dir DESTINATION]